 Weight loss takes more than cutting out sweets and getting a gym membership for a year.
 It’s requires you to change your lifestyle.
 Change does not come easily nor does it happen overnight—especially when you’ve been eating and living a certain way your whole life.
 Losing weight takes time and determination.

-That’s why we’re so big about promoting a lifestyle change rather than a simple diet and exercise regimen.
+That’s why we’re so big about promoting a regimen.
 When you join the Fit Family we show you how to be fit for life because we want you to have that freedom of knowing that you will get those results and keep them forever.